Eat like you train: Periodised nutrition

 “Low-carb eating alongside a heavy training schedule may also reduce immune function and increases the risk of illness,” warns Dr James Morton.

-The most practical protocol is to train after an overnight fast and before breakfast.
-However, this should be a low-intensity session, such as a steady aerobic ride.
-Alternatively, if you want to train low in the evening, cut carbs at lunchtime — keeping to mainly high-protein foods and vegetables — and then eat carbs after your evening session.
+When it comes to fasted rides, the most practical protocol is to train after an overnight fast (no midnight snacks!) and before breakfast.
+Remeber that a fasted ride should only be around an hour.
+Alternatively, if you want to train low in the evening, cut carbs at lunchtime - keeping to mainly high-protein foods and vegetables - and then eat carbs after your evening session.

 Alternatively, when training twice a day, you can do your first (high-intensity) session with high carbohydrate availability and the second (low-intensity) session with low carbohydrate availability.
 Cut carbs after the first session and then eat a high-carbohydrate meal after the second session.